Linh91/CV/README.md

 ---
 An enthusiastic and driven individual who is able to rise up to challenges outside of her comfort zone.
 A keen learner with a desire for developing her programming and problem solving skills.

 My thirst for knowledge led me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
-I decided programming would be the future for me and began my journey with Makers Academy.
+At this point, I decided programming would be the future for me and began my journey with Makers Academy.

 The next phase of this journey is to become a **Full-Stack Developer** in an exciting enviroment where I can continue to learn and further my skills.
 ## Skills
 #### Fast learner

-I began Makers Academy with basic HTML and CSS knowledge and completed the course by successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project and this was considered an almost impossible project to complete by my peers.
+I began Makers Academy with basic HTML and CSS knowledge and completed the course, successfully building a [command-line web browser](https://github.com/ffasolin/web-browser) as my final project and this was considered an almost impossible project to complete by my peers.
 As an intensive course, Makers Academy has shown me that I have the ability to pick up new technologies quickly and which saw me learning Ruby and JavaScript to a high level within a short space of time.

 The ability to learn and pick up new things quickly has been apparent in my previous work experience.
-Having started as a Digital Assistant with no prior experience I was about to adapt and pick up new concepts and technologies quickly.
-Within a short space of time my role developed with multiple responsibilities across different areas (Web development, Ad ops, Content editor).
+Having started as a Digital Assistant with no prior experience I was able to adapt and pick up new concepts and technologies quickly.
+Within a short space of time my role developed with multiple responsibilities across different areas (Web development, Ad ops, Content editor) of the company.

 I have no doubt that I will be able to bring this with me into my next role and I am confident that I will be able to get stuck in to whatever comes my way.